Modernising the regulation of medical migration: moving from national monopolies to international markets

 Invoking notions of privacy and confidentiality, in any setting, as a means of maintaining opacity and non-accountability, whether to the profession itself or to the public

 Bureaucracies have important benefits when first applied, such as the imposition of rule-based systems and employee protection.
 Such benefits tend to atrophy over time, however, being replaced by an expansionary culture that is often only curtailed by the inefficiencies and economic strains that result.
-Indeed, many countries are already moving their public medical systems away from bureaucracy-dominated models, and towards more market-sensitive cultures working together with clinical governance
+Indeed, many countries are already moving their public medical systems away from bureaucracy-dominated models, and towards more market-sensitive cultures working together with clinical governance.
+We submit that an optimal compromise between the recognised societal shortcomings of market-based systems and the logistic failings of bureaucracy-dominated systems can be best maintained in the healthcare sector, as in other sectors, by a more dynamic balance of supply-and-demand forces on the one hand and electorally-guided legal reforms on the other.

 The views of the authors represent their own personal opinions, and not the view of any organisation with which they are associated.